-The speedrun world record for Shadow of the Colossus is a fascinating game with only 1 hour 1 minute 55 seconds, but the game’s natural mechanism makes that achievement even more wonderful.
+The speedrun world record for Shadow of the Colossus is a fascinating game with only 1 hour, 1 minute, 55 seconds, but the game’s natural mechanism makes that achievement even more incredible.

 Shadow of the Colossus has gained popularity this year as it is one of the free PS Plus games of March 2020.
 However, despite the increase in seen plays, no one has broken the current world record for speedrun set nine months ago by Madorashi.
-This speedrun screen has an incredible completion time of 1 hour, 1 minute and 55 seconds, but those who are proficient in the speedrun community may know that that number alone doesn’t mean much.
-That is, there is something about the nature of this game that makes such a record truly impressive: it doesn’t rely on glitches at all.
+This speedrun screen has an incredible completion time of 1 hour, 1 minute, and 55 seconds, but those proficient in the speedrunning community may know that that number alone doesn’t mean much.
+There is something about this game’s nature that makes such a record truly impressive: it doesn’t rely on glitches at all.

-For those who don’t know, the main menu used in speedrun is called Any%, meaning the goal is to go from the beginning of the game to the end as quickly as possible, ignoring the parts that were actually played. is completed or not and will include the use of glitch.
+For those who don’t know, the main menu used in speedrun is called Any%, meaning the goal is to go from the beginning of the game to the end as quickly as possible, ignoring the parts that were actually played, is completed or not, and will include the use of glitch.
 Although finding and executing glitches is an art in its own right, some people don’t like speedrun because it breaks most of the game’s content.
-Shadow of the Colossus, on the other hand, has very little glitch in the first place, meaning that the time to complete is entirely based on pure individual skill.
+Shadow of the Colossus, on the other hand, has a tiny glitch in the first place, meaning that the time to complete is entirely based on pure individual skill.
 This is Madorashi’s incredible speedrun.

 Shadow of The Colossus speedrun rules (2018)

 Overall, Any% is fine, but that’s not entirely the case with Shadow of the Colossus.
-In the PS4 remake, there’s a photography mode that can be exploited to skip scenes that are usually not to be missed, a tactic that will dramatically cut down on playing time.
-According to Speedrun.com, this glitch is not allowed in Any% speedrun for Shadow of the Colossus, to retain playing time equal to that of the original PlayStation 2 version.
-In addition, full video evidence must be submitted in the speedrun to count time, and the speedrun must be completed in one play.
+In the PS4 remake, a photography mode can be exploited to skip scenes that are usually not to be missed, a tactic that will dramatically cut down on playing time.
+According to Speedrun.com, this glitch is not allowed in Any% speedrun for Shadow of the Colossus to retain playing time equal to that of the original PlayStation 2 version.
+Also, full video evidence must be submitted in the speedrun to count time, and the speedrun must be completed in one play.

 Speedrun Shadow of The Colossus strategy

 From here, the game was more than one would expect, with Madorashi doing an amazing speedrun.
-The first Colossus was defeated within minutes of the game starting, and the rest fell into a similar situation.
-This, like other speedrun achievements, would not have happened without using certain tactics and a deep understanding of the mechanics of each boss as well as Wanderer himself, both of which Madorashi gave.
+The first Colossus was defeated within minutes of the game, and the rest fell into a similar situation.
+This, like other speedrun achievements, would not have happened without using specific tactics and a deep understanding of the mechanics of each boss and Wanderer himself, both of which Madorashi gave.
 I am very proficient.
-Some of these tactics seem simple at first glance, when in reality they will be very much practiced.
+Some of these tactics seem simple at first glance when, in reality, they will be very much practiced.

 Search for the Colossus

-A large part of Shadow of the Colossus actually simply searches for each of the sixteen colossus, a task that proved to be quite difficult on the first or even second time.
-However, Madorashi and other speedrunner players with similar completion times all memorize all routes to each colossus without ever having to use the sacred sword to find them.
-This is clearly another necessity, but still very important to achieving the speedrun goal.
-Of course, after finding the colossus lair, approaching them is even more challenging.
+A large part of Shadow of the Colossus searches for each of the sixteen colossi, a task that proved to be quite tricky on the first or even second time.
+However, Madorashi and other speedrunner players with similar completion times all memorize all colossus routes without using the sacred sword to find them.
+This is another necessity, but still very important to achieving the speedrun goal.
+Of course, after seeing the colossus lair, approaching them is even more challenging.

-Speedrunners like Madorashi use a combination of movements such as twisting, short and rolling to move as quickly as possible, but also tend to make some jumps that at first glance seem impossible.
-While those movements can certainly be considered glitched by some, they don’t overlook anything in the game’s content, instead simply cutting down the time it takes to get to each one. colossus.
+Speedrunners like Madorashi use a combination of movements such as twisting, short, and rolling to move as quickly as possible, and tend to make some jumps that seem impossible t first glance.
+While those movements can undoubtedly be considered glitched by some, they don’t overlook anything in the game’s content.
+Instead, they cut down the time it takes to get to each colossus.
 For example, at the beginning of Madorashi’s speedrun, it was visible that he had jumped out of Agro and into the first platforming puzzle that led to the first colossus.
 It looked like some of his dance had disappeared, but instead, Wanderer seemed to cling to the ledges.

 Destroy the Colossus

-Ironically, many of the colossus that Madorashi encountered were killed in fairly unorthodox ways, but nothing broke the game’s established rules.
+Ironically, many of the colossi that Madorashi encountered were killed in somewhat unorthodox ways, but nothing broke the game’s established rules.
 For example, most players can defeat the first giant by stabbing the weak point on its leg and then climbing up the animal’s back until they can touch its head.
-By applying two quick slashes to the aforementioned weakness, Madorashi was able to actually jump on the head of the first giant, avoiding the need to climb on the beast’s back and end the fight much faster. .
+By applying two quick slashes to the weakness above, Madorashi was able to jump on the head of the first giant, avoiding the need to climb on the beast’s back and end the fight much faster.
 This is one of the many great moments of this speedrun screen.

-In the midst of such manipulations, the use of colossus motions to provide additional force after the jump, and absolute precision in movement and archery, each colossus died unbelievably fast.
-Once again, it must be said that no glitch is used, and all this is a result of incredible hard work and skill.
+In such manipulations, the use of colossus motions to provide additional force after the jump, and absolute precision in movement and archery, each colossus died unbelievably fast.
+Once again, it must be said that no glitch is used, and all this is a result of challenging work and skill.
 Through these tactics, the third colossus can be defeated without ever having to break his arms around its arms and other challenging moments are now just minor inconveniences.

-The legitimacy of speedrun in general should not be based on the use or reliance on glitches, as glitches have taken up most of speedrun art as well as incredible accuracy and quick thinking.
-However, the fact that this speedrun achievement is achieved with almost anything can be considered a glitch and in such a short amount of time it says all about the player’s skills as well as tactics. of the developers.
-As many know, Shadow of the Colossus may take quite a while to complete in the first play, but experienced veterans can demonstrate their mastery of the game by finish it in just over an hour.
+The legitimacy of a speedrun, in general, should not be based on the use or reliance on glitches, as glitches have taken up most of the speedrun art as well as incredible accuracy and quick thinking.
+However, the fact that this speedrun achievement is achieved with almost anything can be considered a glitch.
+And in such a short amount of time, it says all about the player’s skills and the developers’ tactics.
+As many know, Shadow of the Colossus may take quite a while to complete in the first play, but experienced veterans can demonstrate their mastery of the game by finishing it in just over an hour.